Pacific trade pact negotiators to meet in March; timing for deal slips

 The U.S. Congress has yet to debate key trade legislation, and Japan’s economy minister said on Wednesday reaching an agreement in spring was “becoming difficult.”

-The U.S. Trade Representative’s office said negotiators would meet March 9-15 to build on work being done bilaterally and in small groups.
-The talks may lay the groundwork for ministers to meet later.
+The chief negotiators meeting, planned for March 9-15 in Hawaii, may prepare the ground for ministers to meet later.

 “We expect there will be some agreements that will need to be handled at a higher level and when the time is right to do that, we will,” U.S. Chief Agricultural Negotiator Darci Vetter said late on Thursday.